 How accessible is generative AI technology for businesses?

-Current generative AI models may sometimes lack understanding of inputs because the data they were trained on wasn’t sufficiently up to date.
+Current generative AI models may sometimes lack understanding of inputs because the data they were trained on wasn’t sufficiently up-to-date.
 They also tend to overgeneralize and have limited control over their outputs.
 Additionally, their complex nature can make it difficult for humans to interpret the results, making generative AI models particularly challenging for critical applications, such as in the healthcare or legal domains.
 Generative AI’s computational demands, legal and ethical concerns, environmental footprint, security risks, and scalability complexities also pose challenges.

 Rate this article